silverhawke249/pyKSH-exporter/README.md

   - Initial release.

 ## Future additions?

+Known issues:
+- [ ] Autotab duration is not calculated correctly if custom filter lasts past the end of a laser segment.
+  - To work around this, ensure that custom filters are changed immediately to standard filters at the end of the laser segment.

 The following are features/improvements that are being considered for implementation -- some more important than others:
 - [x] Convert lane splits.